“But concerning the times and the seasons, brethren, you have no need that I should write to you“

 All of this is just the opposite of the Rapture, which is a signless timeless event.
-The Rapture could happen at any moment, in a twinkling of an eye (1 Corinthians 15:51-52).
+The Rapture could happen at any moment, in the twinkling of an eye (1 Corinthians 15:51-52).
 The “times and seasons” are related to earth (Daniel 2:21; 7:12; Ecclesiastes 3:1).
-The Rapture, however, will snatch the church entirely away form the earth to glorious scenes in Heaven.
+The Rapture, however, will snatch the church entirely away from the earth to glorious scenes in Heaven.

 A “dispensation” is not primarily a period of time but a way of life.
 It is an economy of God.
 God dealt with Israel by a system of laws because she was a national entity.
 God deals with the church in an entirely different way because she is an organism, not an organization like Israel.

-The distinction between Israel and the church is very important because there is a massive difference in mode of living the godly life.
-In the church, every believer is a priest, therefore, he or she does not need a priest.
+The distinction between Israel and the church is crucial because there is a massive difference in the mode of living the godly life.
+In the church, every believer is a priest; therefore, they do not need a priest.
 We have the right to offer our own sacrifices to the Lord.
 We do not need to go through a mediator.
-The church has the prerogative of a right standing before God, earned by Christ.
+The church has the prerogative of right standing before God, earned by Christ.
 We have an eternal relationship with the Son of God.

 you have no need that I should write to you